Josh Zakim

-Josh Zakim (born December 16, 1983) is a Boston politician, attorney, and community activist.
+Josh Zakim (born December 16, 1983) is an American politician, attorney, and community activist from Boston.
 He formerly served on the Boston City Council representing District 8, which includes Boston's Back Bay, Beacon Hill, Fenway–Kenmore, Mission Hill, and West End neighborhoods.

 Family

 Zakim is the son of Lenny and Joyce Zakim.
 He grew up in Newton, Massachusetts, with his two younger sisters, Deena and Shari.
 Zakim's father was a Jewish-American religious and civil rights leader in Boston.
-After his death in 1999, Boston's Leonard P. Zakim Bunker Hill Bridge was named in his honor.

 Zakim is an active Board Member of the Lenny Zakim Fund.
 Founded in 1995 by his father and his activist friends, the Fund gives small grants to support local grassroots organizations seeking to address complex social issues such as youth violence, adult literacy, and job training.

 Education

 Zakim attended high school at Buckingham Browne & Nichols in Cambridge, Massachusetts.
 He graduated with a Bachelor of Arts degree in Political Science from the University of Pennsylvania, and went on to receive his Juris Doctor degree from the Northeastern University School of Law.
 He was sworn into the Bar of the Commonwealth of Massachusetts on December 2, 2009.